 ROR wanted the videos to:

 From a production perspective, the biggest question was how we were going to work with kids, who, of course, aren’t easily directed.
-ROR made it clear that several of the children – like those with autism or ADHD – might reach the point rather quickly where they would no longer want to cooperate at all.
+ROR made it clear that several of the children – like those with autism or ADHD – might reach the point rather quickly where they would no longer want to participate.

 Sure enough, the young boy above started announcing “Bye bye!” (indicating his readiness to leave) after about 10 minutes of filming!
 To prepare for these possible challenges, we: